hiveeyes/beradio/doc/source/beradio.rst

 we can support enough possible devices with BERadio v2 or if we might need more since there are many e.g. temp sensors out there.
 We might want to get as much data from the nodes as we can get.
-The payload limit is reached already so we have to build different types of message subjects, e.g. Vital Data, Infrastructural, Weather and so on.
+The payload limit is reached already so we have to build different types of message subjects, e.g. vital data, infrastructural, Weather and so on.

 Specification
 .............